GrKoR/esphome_aux_ac_component/README.md

 For communication about this project [join telegram chat](https://t.me/aux_ac).

 ## DISCLAIMER ##
-This software and hardware are provided 'AS IS'.
+This software and hardware are provided **'AS IS'**.
 Everything you do with your devices you are doing at your own risk.
 If you aren't strongly understand what you are doing, just buy wifi-module from your air conditioner manufacturer.

 ## Short description ##